HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 ![](../../../../assets/HCL_Presentation_Designer_Generic_Element_Tags_Assign_Element_Type.png)

-In the following example, **Text** is selected as an element type.
-This converts the generic element to a **Text Content Element**.
+In the following example, **Text** is selected as an element type, converting the generic element to a **Text Content Element**.

 ![](../../../../assets/HCL_Presentation_Designer_Generic_Element_Tags_Text_Type_Assigned.png)

-You can now apply styling options to the placeholder text through the **Style** panel since it is now converted to a text content element.
+With the generic element converted into a **Text Content Element**, you can now apply styling options to the placeholder text from the **Style** panel.

 ![](../../../../assets/HCL_Presentation_Designer_Generic_Element_Tags_Text_Type_Converted.png)